Goal tracking methods compared: most people pick the wrong one for their goal type

 SMART goals are targets defined by five criteria (Specific, Measurable, Achievable, Relevant, Time-bound) that provide clarity and structure by requiring a concrete deadline and metric.
 What distinguishes SMART goals from the other four methods is that all five criteria must be satisfied before you begin tracking, making it the only method that defines success completely at the start rather than refining it as you go.

 SMART goals are widely taught for good reason.
-Locke and Latham’s landmark 2002 review in American Psychologist, synthesizing evidence from 88 tasks and over 40,000 participants across hundreds of studies, showed that specific, difficult goals with feedback mechanisms consistently outperformed vague or easy goals [4].
+Locke and Latham’s landmark 2002 review in American Psychologist drew on nearly 400 goal-setting studies accumulated over 35 years of research, showing that specific, difficult goals with feedback mechanisms consistently outperformed vague or easy goals [4].
+The 400-study figure describes that cumulative body of work, not a single trial.
 SMART goals build that specificity in by default.

 Here’s what that looks like in practice.
 “Get healthier” is a vague goal.
 “Lose 10 pounds in 12 weeks by running three times per week and cutting daily calories to 2,000” is a SMART goal.
 The difference is that the second version tells you exactly what to do, when to do it, and how to know if it’s working.